Authors@Wharton Speaker Series

 How am I able to attend the author events?

-The Authors@Wharton Speaker Series is free and open to all MBA and Undergraduate students.
+The Authors@Wharton Speaker Series is free and open to all undergraduate and MBA students.
 All we ask is that you register so we can keep track of attendance numbers.
-Registration opens two weeks prior to each event and is posted on our website, through a variety of email blasts, on spike and through twitter on @whartonmlp.
+Registration opens 2-3 weeks prior to each event and is posted on our website, through a variety of email blasts, MyWharton, and through Twitter or Instagram @whartonmlp.

 When is the first event and how many do you have per year?

-We typically have 9 events per year; usually 4 in the fall and 4-5 in the spring.
-We are in the process of booking our first speakers for Fall 2019 and will have that information published as soon as possible.
+We typically have 3-6 events per year; usually 2-3 in the fall and 2-3 in the spring.
+We usually host our first event in October and the last in March.

 How are the authors selected?